 Is there more than one kind of knee replacement?

 Yes.
 Below a few variations on the theme.

-- UKA, unicompartment knee arthroplasty, or partial knee replacement is appropriate for select young patients with limited disease.
+- UKA, unicompartment knee arthroplasty, or partial knee replacement is appropriate for some patients with limited disease.
 UKA has higher odds of needing an early redo surgery, but when UKA works, the knee feels more normal than with a complete replacement.

-- TKA, total knee arthroplasty; this is what I think of when I hear the words "knee replacement".
+- TKA, total knee arthroplasty; this is what is usually meant by "knee replacement".
 In the US, typically the operation involves resurfacing of the patella, but in Europe the patella is usually left alone.

 - PS, posterior substituting.
 This refers to a kind of TKA.
 This is a design philosophy for knee replacement prostheses that does away with the need to have a functional PCL (posterior cruciate ligament).

 - CR, cruciate retaining.
 This is the other kind of knee replacement technique.
 Its success depends on having a strong, functional PCL.